 |Robots With The Ability To Make Decisions|

-In Britain a May 27, 2015 article in the Telegraph reported an academic has warned that killer robots which being developed by the U.S. military will leave humans utterly defenseless.
+In Britain, a May 27, 2015, article in the Telegraph reported an academic has warned that killer robots which being developed by the U.S. military will leave humans utterly defenseless.
 Make no mistake progress is being made by several countries to move in the direction of producing a slew of these weapons that can perform many different functions.
 About 28 minutes into the Democratic debate on November 14th Hillary Clinton talked about recently revealed Russian plans for a drone submarine with nuclear tactical capability.
-While I have written about the subject before an occasional "Killer Robot Update" has merit.
+While I have written on the subject before an occasional "Killer Robot Update" has merit.
 This subject should not be limited to drones, killer robots, and a slew of other ugly possibilities.
 Blame it on an imagination gone wild or a distrust of those with too much power.
-Unfortunately more recent revelations about the American government spying on us, our friends, and the leaders of our allies across the world does little to calm my concerns.
+Unfortunately, more recent revelations about the American government spying on us, our friends, and the leaders of our allies across the world does little to calm my concerns.
 We must take note that technology is quickly blurring the line between drones and robots at the same time that the killing power of these machines is being ramped up, we should be afraid!
 To say these machines have the potential to become formidable and a danger in the wrong hands is an understatement.

 Let it be clear, killer robot-drones are no longer the stuff of science fiction and the technology to make such weapons exist today.
 The U.S. Navy’s X-47B, a Northrop Grumman-developed drone, has already accomplished the task of taking off and landing on an aircraft carrier entirely on its own, it is only a short step to add missiles to its weapons bay.
 The unmanned plane is capable of supersonic twists and turns with a G-force that no human being could manage, and could take autonomous armed combat to a whole new level.
 In South Korea, several years ago a Samsung subsidiary designed a stationary robot sentry that sits along the demilitarized zone and can identify and fire at a target on its own.
 It’s linked up with a human operator for now.
-The web site --- http://www.wired.com/dangerroom/2013/10/weaponized-military-robots/ ---goes even further when describing the advancements of these killer robots with automatic rifles and states they could be on the battlefield in the next 5 years.
-An October 18th article by Allen McDuffee says Robots armed with automatic weapons, anti-tank missiles and even grenade launchers are marching, er, rolling ever closer to the battlefield now that they’ve shown they can actually hit what they’re supposed to.
+The website --- http://www.wired.com/dangerroom/2013/10/weaponized-military-robots/ ---goes even further when describing the advancements of these killer robots with automatic rifles and states they could be on the battlefield in the next 5 years.
+An October 18th article by Allen McDuffee says Robots armed with automatic weapons, anti-tank missiles, and even grenade launchers are marching, er, rolling ever closer to the battlefield now that they’ve shown they can actually hit what they’re supposed to.